Adam Cooper (Blue Heelers): Storylines

-Season 5

 The downfall of Adam Cooper began about 3 episodes into Season 5.
 After his male friend Wazza tried to kiss him, Adam found himself in a difficult situation when he saw Wazza being bashed for being a homosexual.
 To avoid being labelled a "fag-lover", he did nothing to stop the beating in a cowardly fashion.
 About 12 episodes later, Adam came close to killing a boxer in a fight which was organised by himself.
 But the worst came from episode 201 onwards.
 Adam found new friends, who weren't exactly trustworthy and he became resentful towards Tom, who always seemed to pick at Adam over minor things.
 A few tension filled verbal conflicts resulted.
 In episode 206 "Mates Rates", Adam mistakenly purchased a stolen car.
 He soon found out that it was stolen, but to avoid any investigation he did not reveal the truth to his workmates.
 In "Rotten Apple", Adam comforted Dash who was facing the prospect of dying of cancer and the two had sex.
 A few days later, Adam's secret regarding his car was found out and Tom went to him to tell him what he had found out - Adam has a furious look on his face throughout the conversation and punched Tom at the end of it.
 The next day, Adam was dismissed by Tom, who agreed not to press assault charges after some persuasion from Chris.
 Adam responded with a simple "Thanks".
 He packed up his things as his disappointed colleagues stood and watched and he started crying just before he walked out for the last time.
 As he exited the station, he had one last glance at the car which cost him his career, and before he could go much further Dash came out to say one last goodbye and from this it was apparent that she was the only officer who still respected him.
 The pair shared a friendly moment before Adam walked away.